YaoXinDaple/TechSharing/GrpcServerSide/gRpc.md

 ## gRpc

 ### 1. What is gRpc?
-- gRPC is a high performance, open-source universal RPC framework
+- gRPC is a high performance, open-source universal RPC framework(¸ßĞÔÄÜ£¬¿çÆ½Ì¨)
-- gRPC was developed by Google and is based on the HTTP/2 protocol
+- gRPC was developed by Google and is based on the HTTP/2 protocol£¨»ùÓÚHttp2Ğ­Òé£¬¶àÂ·¸´ÓÃ£©
-- gRPC uses Protocol Buffers as the interface definition language

 ### 2. What is Protocol Buffers?
 - Protocol Buffers is a method developed by Google to serialize structured data
-- Protocol Buffers is used to serialize structured data into a binary format
+- Protocol Buffers is used to serialize structured data into a binary format£¨¶ş½øÖÆ£¬·´ĞòÁĞ»¯ĞÔÄÜ±Èjson¸ß£©
-- Protocol Buffers is used to serialize structured data into a text format

-### 3. What is the difference between gRPC and REST?
-- gRPC is a high performance, open-source universal RPC framework
-- REST is an architectural style for building distributed systems
-- gRPC is based on the HTTP/2 protocol
-- REST is based on the HTTP/1.1 protocol
-- gRPC uses Protocol Buffers as the interface definition language
-- REST uses JSON or XML as the interface definition language
-- gRPC is designed to be efficient, fast, and language-independent
-- REST is designed to be simple, flexible, and language-independent

 ## HTTP/2
 	Ëµµ½Http/2£¬ÎÒÃÇÊ×ÏÈÒªÁË½âÒ»ÏÂHttp/1.1µÄÎÊÌâ£¬Http/1.1µÄÎÊÌâÖ÷ÒªÓĞ£º